MohammedAlsayed/myblog/content/posts/2018/6/useful-linux-cmds.md

     ssh-copy-id username@server-ip
     ssh-copy-id msayed@192.168.100.20

+then you can, without prompting you password

+    ssh msayed@192.168.100.20

 ### ssh hostname

 Instead of remembring the username and ip address of every server, you can assign it an alias and ssh it with that alias.